Ariel-Doyle/Branching_Resort_Practice/README.md

 ## Description

 _This is a basic HTML webpage as practice for writing code in line with lessons taught by [Epicodus](https://www.epicodus.com).
-This webpage can serve as the framework for starting your own code writing journey as regards working with HTML tags and attributes, as well as the beginnings of CSS_
+This webpage can serve as the framework for starting your own code writing journey as regards working with HTML tags and attributes, as well as the beginnings of CSS.
+If you would like to follow in these lessons, please visit [Learn How To Program](https://www.learnhowtoprogram.com/introduction-to-programming-part-time)._

 ## Setup/Installation Requirements